 This degree of surveillance creates intense feelings of pressure for workers in call centres, which was exacerbated by the presence of the undercover consultant.
-The stated aim of his research was to increase productivity, with no concern about the affects this would have on an already precarious and demoralised workforce.
+The stated aim of his research was to increase productivity, with no concern about the effects this would have on an already precarious and demoralised workforce.
 The coincidence of another undercover researcher also led me to question my role as a researcher and think about the implications of my study for society.

 Research is never a neutral process.
 Throughout each stage, choices are made about what to study, how to study it, and why some things attain more importance than others.
 While quantitative research (for example, dealing with statistics) has often held to a claim of objectivity, qualitative research like this project necessarily entails a more subjective approach.
 Academics exist within the social world, and as Ralph Darlington has recently argued there is a need to ‘take sides’, particularly when investigating the employment relationship.